Where did Zuck sleep last night? (And other key moments from Senate grilling)

 The markets closed while Zuckerberg was still taking questions from 44 senators, but Facebook had a healthy trading day, with its stock closing at $165.04 — up 4.5 percent.

 It was a much-needed boost for the company, which saw its share prices lose as much as 20 percent following the outbreak of the data harvesting scandal.
-In fact, it was Facebook's best day in two years on Wall Street, providing a much-needed dose of good news for the company.
+In fact, it was Facebook's best day in two years on Wall Street.